 Lack of exercise and poor diet are the two top causes of belly bloat so get up and move.
 Going for a walk after dinner is something I learned from my British friends, and I’m not sure why everyone doesn’t do it.
 It’s such a great habit to help beat belly bloat.

 2. Don’t eat too fast

 Not chewing your food well and eating too fast causes you to swallow air, which can lead to bloating.
 Chew slower and take more breaks when you eat.
-An average-sized meal should take you at least 20 minutes to eat instead of the average of 5 minutes.
+An average-sized meal should take you at least 20 minutes to eat instead of an average of 5 minutes.